michalis11892/GR_Solver/README.md

 # Overview
-GR_Solver is a simple, single-file, script written using symbolic python that takes as input an arbitrary Metric Tensor and automatically calculates and outputs the Christoffel Pseudo-Tensor, Riemann Curvature Tensor, Ricci Tensor, Scalar Curvature and Kretschmann Scalar
+GR_Solver is a simple, single-file, script written using symbolic python [python 3.9.5] that takes as input an arbitrary Metric Tensor and automatically calculates and outputs the Christoffel Pseudo-Tensor, Riemann Curvature Tensor, Ricci Tensor, Scalar Curvature and Kretschmann Scalar

 ## Instructions
 1. pip install requirements.txt